NourBelka/Design-Portfolio/adobe-illustrator/README.md

 ### Logo & Business Card
-A branding exercise where a logo and business card were designed for a company.
+A team branding exercise where a logo and business card were designed for a company.
 The project focused on choosing a unique aesthetic, color palette, and typography to reflect the personality of the brand.

 ---